opencog/language-learning/src/pre-cleaner/README.md

         token_symbols       Symbols invalidating tokens (default = none).
 They need to be given as a string without spaces between the characters, e.g. "$%^&" would eliminate all tokens that have those 4 characters.
-        -U                  Flag to keep uppercase letters (default is to convert to lowercase) -q                  Flag to keep quotes (default is to convert them to spaces) -n                  Keep numbers (default converts them to @number@ token) -d                  Keep dates (default converts them to @date@ token) -T                  Keep times (default converts them to @time@ token)
+        -U                  Keep uppercase letters (default is to convert to lowercase) -q                  Keep quotes (default is to convert them to spaces) -j                  Keep contractions together (default is separate them) -n                  Keep numbers (default converts them to @number@ token) -d                  Keep dates (default converts them to @date@ token) -T                  Keep times (default converts them to @time@ token)